 - In some cases, the treated skin may blister.
 Do not scratch or open the blister—this could cause permanent scarring and/or infection.
-Keep the areas clean and apply antibiotic ointment such as Polysporin.
+Keep the areas clean and apply an antibiotic ointment such as Polysporin.
 Treated correctly, the blister will heal without scarring.

 - A red scab may form under the skin.
 It may appear for a few weeks and then will be reabsorbed by the body.
-This is supposed to happen and is a sign of a successful treatment.
+This is supposed to happen and is a sign of successful treatment.

 - You can expect treated areas to remain somewhat red and swollen for the first 24 to 48 hours.
 In some cases, this may last up to 1 week.

 - Brown spots or hemosiderin staining is caused by a release of iron from the re-absorption of veins and can remain for up to 6 months.